iwparry/tech201_oop/oop_four_pillars/README.md

         print("Onwards and Upwards")
 ```
 ### Inheritance
 Inheritance is the mechanism for creating a child class (subclass) that can inherit behaviour and properties from a parent class (superclass).
 This allows our code to be reusable, sparing us from having to repeat the same line of code for our subclasses.
+This property of OOP forces a more thorough data analysis, reduces development time and ensures a higher level of accuracy.
 ```python
 from animal import Animal # Animal is our base class that we created in another file called animal.py